-Green Yellow Amber Orange Red Excellent Unacceptable Class teacher/Partner Assistant Head Head of School behaviour for behaviour dealt Class Teacher/Well- Teacher learning with by any adult in being Lead school Where am I?
+Green Yellow Amber Orange Red Excellent Unacceptable Class teacher/Partner Assistant Head Head of School behaviour for behaviour dealt Class Teacher/Well- Teacher learning with by any adult in being Lead school o o Where am I?
 Where am I?
 Where am I?
 Where am I?
 Where am I?
-I am following the I am not following the I am continuing to not I am still finding it difficult I need more support to De Bohun Way De Bohun Way follow the De Bohun Way to follow the De Bohun follow the De Bohun De Bollan Way De Donan Way follow the De Dollar Way Way Way I am a fantastic I am at Warning I am at Warning Level 2 I am at Warning Level I am at Warning role model for Level 1 3 Level 4 others , j others 1.
-Respectful reminders 1.
-Amber reflection form More than 2 Amber Persistant behaviour at to stay following the to completed with Reflections in one week Warning Level 3 We follow instructions De Bohun Way (1 st adult and Restorative We Listen and and 2 nd warnings) Justice conversation or OR Extreme physical speak respectfully activity to take place. violence We work hard and 3rd warning results in 1st Yellow Adult to complete Amber Change in behaviour try our best Reflection Reflection form with the child. resulting in more frequent Yellow reflections More than one incident or persistent: We keep our hands Reflection child. renow renections persistent: and feet to 3.
+I am following the I am not following the I am continuing to not I am still finding it difficult I need more support to De Bohun Way De Bohun Way follow the De Bohun Way to follow the De Bohun follow the De Bohun , Way Way I am a fantastic I am at Warning I am at Warning Level 2 I am at Warning Level I am at Warning role model for Level 1 3 Level 4 others 1.
+Respectful reminders Amber reflection form More than 2 Amber Persistant behaviour at We follow to stay following the to completed with Reflections in one week Warning Level 3 instructions De Bohun Way (1 st and 2 nd warnings) adult and Restorative Justice conversation or OR Extreme physical We Listen and and 2 warnings) activity to take place.
+OK . violence speak respectfully 2.
+3rd warning results Adult to complete Amber Change in behaviour We work hard and try our best in 1st Yellow Reflection form with the resulting in more frequent More than one incident or We keep our hands Reflection child.
+Yellow reflections persistent: and feet to 3.
 Repeat until 3 Yellow 2.
-More than 2 Amber Physical violence Racism ourselves reflections Reflections in one week Racism Homophobia We respect people and property completed in one OR Homophobia Bullying week Change in behaviour resulting Bullying • Leaving the classroom 4 Defer to Dertner in more frequent Yellow/Amber reflections Leaving the classroom or school without 4.
-Refer to Partner class teacher/Well- Refer to AHT/SENCo or school without permission Defined hereine being Lead permissionDefiant behaviour Defiant behaviourPutting myself or 5 Putting myself or others others at risk at risk others at hisk Acknowledgement Support/consequences Support/consequences Support/consequences Support/consequences Praise/acknowledge Informal chat with pupil Respectful reminder that AHT interview with Interview with Head that pupil is following Respectful reminder to behaviour has moved to pupil of School the De Bohun Way: follow the De Bohun Way Amber White warning letter Formal meeting with • Ticks and merits Redirection • 2 or more 5Ws Phone call/meeting with parents parent/carer Internal exclusion Celebration in Redirection Loss of proportion of Increased support Educational assembly One 5W lunch break (no more (AHT/Well-being lead) psychologist Certificates Time out in class than 15 minutes) PSP/Risk assessment involvement Postcard home Loss of 10 minutes of Removal to another Internal exclusion Part time timetable Meeting or break time setting for a fixed period considered (learnignprovided phone call with 1:1 interview with Teacher to call parents Behaviour Support over Google parentsStickers from SLT teacher to discuss supporting pupil's behaviour (may Service support school Classroom for periods spent at • Stickers from SET Next step: also be a face 2 face to support pupil home) Respectful reminder meeting) Fixed term exclusion to move back to Home/school Permananet exclsion Green. communication book set up Set small targets to support positive behaviour Please ensure that parents are called before the end of the day to inform them where necessary
+More than 2 Amber Physical violence a.
+Daviere ourselves reflections Reflections in one week Physical violenceRacism RacismHomophobia We respect people completed in one OR Homophobia Bullying and property week Change in behaviour resulting Bullying Leaving the classroom in more frequent Leaving the classroom or school without 4.
+Refer to Partner Yellow/Amber reflections or school without permission class teacher/Well- being Lead Refer to AHT/SENCo permission Defiant behaviour being Lead Defiant behaviourPutting myself or others Putting myself or others at risk at risk Others at risk Acknowledgement Support/consequences Support/consequences Support/consequences Support/consequences Praise/acknowledge Informal chat with pupil Respectful reminder that AHT interview with Interview with Head that pupil is following Respectful reminder to behaviour has moved to pupil of School the De Bohun Way: follow the De Bohun Way Amber White warning letter Formal meeting with Ticks and merits Redirection 2 or more 5Ws Phone call/meeting with parents parent/carer Internal exclusion Celebration in Redirection Loss of proportion of Increased support Educational assembly One 5W lunch break (no more (AHT/Well-being lead) psychologist Certificates Time out in class than 15 minutes) PSP/Risk assessment involvement Postcard home Loss of 10 minutes of Removal to another Internal exclusion Part time timetable Meeting or phone call with break time1:1 interview with setting for a fixed periodTeacher to call parents considered (learnignprovided phone call with parents teacher to discuss supporting Behaviour Support Service support school over Google Classroom for Stickers from SLT pupil's behaviour (may to support pupil periods spent at Next step: also be a face 2 face home) Respectful reminder meeting) Fixed term exclusion to move back to Home/school Permananet exclsion Green. communication book set up Set up Set small targets to support positive behaviour Please ensure that parents are called before the end of the day to inform them where necessary